THE RESOURCE CENTER

 Workers’ Compensation We may release health information about you for workers’ compensation or similar programs.
 These programs provide benefits for work-related injuries or illness.

 Health Oversight Activities We may disclose health information to a health oversight agency for audits, investigations, inspections, or licensing purposes.
-These disclosures may be necessary for certain state and federal agencies to monitor the health care system, government programs, and compliance with civil rights laws.
+These disclosures may be necessary for certain state and federal agencies to monitor the health care system, government programs and compliance with civil rights laws.

 Lawsuits and Disputes If you are involved in a lawsuit or a dispute, we may disclose health information about you in response to a court or administrative order.
 Subject to all applicable legal requirements, we may also disclose health information about you in response to a subpoena.

 Coroners, Medical Examiners and Funeral Directors We may release health information to a coroner or medical examiner.
-This may be necessary, for example, to identify a deceased person or determine the cause of death.

 We will not use or disclose your health information for any purpose other than those identified in the previous sections without your specific, written Authorization.
 If you give us Authorization to use or disclose health information about you, you may revoke that Authorization, in writing, at any time.
 If you revoke your Authorization, we will no longer use or disclose information about you for the reasons covered by your written Authorization, but we cannot take back any uses or disclosures already made with your permission.